tabassum-khan/Portfolio/README.md

 # portfolio
-A simple portfolio using HTML CSS and JS
+A simple responsive portfolio using HTML, CSS and JavaScript